RedisLabs/redislabs-docs/content/stack/install/add-module-to-cluster.md

 To use other modules or upgrade an existing module to a more recent version, you need to install the new module package on your cluster.

+{{<warning>}}
+- Some module versions are not supported or recommended for use with Redis Enterprise.

+- We recommend consulting [Redis support](https://redis.com/company/support/) before you upgrade a module on the cluster, especially if the cluster is used in production.
+{{</warning>}}

 ## Get packaged modules

 To install or upgrade a module on a [Redis Enterprise]({{<relref "/rs">}}) cluster, you need a module package.